cgruver/cgruver/pages/home-lab/worker-nodes.md

    ```

    __There will be a total of 6 CSRs that you need to approve.__
+   3 CSRs appear first for the node bootstrap.
+   The final three will be for each worker node.

 ## Designate Master nodes as Infrastructure nodes